ImperialCollegeLondon/RSEBlog/docs/posts/20230420_python_m1_mac.md

 fi
 ```

-This will mean every time you open a new x86 terminal, the Homebrew shell environment will be configured, and the `PYENV_VERSION_SUFFIX` envirtonment variable will be set.
+This will mean every time you open a new x86 terminal, the Homebrew shell environment will be configured, and the `PYENV_VERSION_SUFFIX` environment variable will be set.
 This should mean seamless installation of anything with Homebrew and `pyenv`.

 <!-- markdownlint-disable-next-line MD026 -->
 ### Install an x86 version of Python!